In this blog, we discuss our top five ways to accelerate eSignature adoption in your business.

-Implementing an e-signature solution successfully can be a great investment, quickly saving enormous time & money for your organisation, whilst easing life for your customers, employees and partners.
+Implementing an eSignature solution successfully can be a great investment, quickly saving enormous time and money for your organisation, whilst easing life for your customers, employees and partners.
 But how do you get it right and not be left with yet another system for users to learn and/or avoid?

-In SigningHub we have focussed heavily on this and actually refer to the term “tight integration” when all of the e-signing functionality is so tightly-embedded inside the business application that user’s aren’t even aware that we are involved.
-It's often the case the more you hide technology the more it will be actually used and accepted!
+In SigningHub, we have focussed heavily on the user experience.
+We actually refer to the term “tight integration” when all of the e-signing functionality is so tightly-embedded inside the business application that users aren’t even aware that we are involved.
+It's often the case, the more you hide technology the more it will be actually used and accepted!

 1. Automatically register users